geogardenclub/geogardenclub.github.io/docs/develop/architecture.md

   :
 ```

+The one way that the top-level directory differs from vanilla Flutter apps is the presence of a dozen shell scripts (the files whose names begin with "run" and have a .sh suffix).
+We created these scripts to simplify certain development actions.
+For more details, see the [Scripts documentation page](scripts.md).

 The lib/ directory is where most of the action is.
 Here's a semi-annotated perspective of some the files and directories at the top-level of the lib/ directory:

 ```